tenstorrent/tt-metal/ErrorMessageBestPractices.md

 # Guidelines for Writing Effective Error Messages ✍️
-It's important to remember the impact that clear and informative error messages can have on debugging and maintenance.
-A well-crafted error message can save hours of troubleshooting and make our codebase more user-friendly, especially for those who may be less familiar with the inner workings of the system.
+Clear and informative error messages are crucial for debugging and maintenance.
+A well-crafted error message can save hours of troubleshooting and make our codebase more user-friendly, especially for those less familiar with the system.

+A well-written error message provides the following information to the user:
+* What happened and why?
+* What is the end result for the user?
+* What can the user do to prevent it from happening again?

-## Common Mistakes
+## Key Principles
-1. **Being Too Vague:** Avoid generic messages like "An error occurred" or "Invalid input."
-These do not help in identifying the root cause.
-2. **Not Including Variable Values:** Forgetting to include the actual values that caused the error can make debugging significantly harder.
-3. **Overloading Messages:** While it’s important to be informative, avoid making the message too long or cluttered.
-Keep it concise and to the point.
-4. **Assuming Prior Knowledge:** Don’t assume that the person encountering the error knows as much about the code as you do.
-Provide enough context to make the error understandable on its own.
-5. **Not Making the Message Actionable:** Ensure that the error message provides clear guidance on what needs to be done to resolve the issue.
-Simply stating what went wrong without suggesting how to fix it can leave the user frustrated and confused.

-## Be Specific
+### 1. Be Specific
 Always include the actual values and conditions that caused the error.
-This helps immediately identify the issue without needing to dig into the code.
+This helps to immediately identify the issue without needing to dig into the code.
+Vague messages like "An error occurred" or "Invalid input" don’t help in identifying the root cause.

-Instead of writing:
+Instead of:
 ```cpp
 TT_FATAL(input_shape.rank() == 3, "Invalid input tensor dimensions.");
 ```